Chapter 7 Annotation

 A computational approach to generate adatabase of high-resolution-MS n spectra by converting existing low-resolution MSn spectra using complementary high-resolution-MS2 spectra generated by beam-type CAD(Lieng et al. 2023).

 MS/MS annotation is performed to generate a matching score with library spectra.
 The most popular matching algorithm is dot product similarity.
-A recent study found spectral entropy algorithm outperformed dot product similarity [Y. Li et al. (2021);Y. Li and Fiehn (2023);].
+A recent study found spectral entropy algorithm outperformed dot product similarity (Li et al. 2021; Li and Fiehn 2023).
 Comparison of Cosine, Modified Cosine, and Neutral Loss Based Spectrum Alignment showed modified cosine similarity outperformed neutral loss matching and the cosine similarity in all cases.
 The performance of MS/MS spectrum alignment depends on the location and type of the modification, as well as the chemical compound class of fragmented molecules(Bittremieux et al. 2022).
-This work proposed a method weighting low-intensity MS/MS ions and m/z frequency for spectral library annotation, which will be help to annotate unknown spectra(Engler Hart et al. 2024).
+This work proposed a method weighting low-intensity MS/MS ions and m/z frequency for spectral library annotation, which will help annotate unknown spectra(Engler Hart et al. 2024).
 BLINK enables ultrafast tandem mass spectrometry cosine similarity scoring(Harwood et al. 2023).
-MS2Query enable the reliable and scalable MS2 mass spectra-based analogue search by machine learning(de Jonge et al. 2023).
+MS2Query enables the reliable and scalable MS2 mass spectra-based analogue search by machine learning(de Jonge et al. 2023).
 However, A spectroscopic test suggests that fragment ion structure annotations in MS/MS libraries are frequently incorrect(van Tetering et al. 2024).

 You could check \[Workflow\] section for popular platform.
 Here are some stand-alone annotation software: